DataFire/Integrations/integrations/generated/azure_datalake_analytics_job/README.md

   * helpLink `string`: The link to MSDN or Azure help for this type of error, if any.
   * innerError [JobInnerError](#jobinnererror)
   * internalDiagnostics `string`: The internal diagnostic stack trace if the user requesting the job error details has sufficient permissions it will be retrieved, otherwise it will be empty.
-  * lineNumber `integer`: The specific line number in the job where the error occured.
+  * lineNumber `integer`: The specific line number in the job where the error occurred.
   * message `string`: The user friendly error message for the failure.
   * resolution `string`: The recommended resolution for the failure, if any.
   * severity `string` (values: Warning, Error, Info, SevereWarning, Deprecated, UserWarning): The severity level of the failure.